But nature sometimes has a way of defying good intentions and good practices.

 A cardiologist performed an angiogram and found the major blockage they call “the widowmaker” and two lesser ones.

 So, 11 years ago at age 60, Gabe had his first heart procedure—a triple bypass.

 Low energy levels in 2007 sent the super-active Gabe back to the cardiologist’s office, where an EKG revealed atrial fibrillation, putting him in imminent danger of stroke.

 A standard cardioversion shocked his heart back into regular rhythm.
 “That lasted two years,” he says.
 “It was great.”

 Gabe’s experience taught him to regularly monitor his blood pressure.
 “When it jumps up, then I know I went into A-fib again.”

-This time he was referred to Nathan Segerson, MD, a cardiologist at Kitsap Cardiology Consultants who is board certified in clinical cardiac electrophysiology (the diagnosis and treatment of heart rhythm disorders.)
+This time he was referred to Nathan Segerson, MD, a cardiologist and electrophysiology specialist (the diagnosis and treatment of heart rhythm disorders) on staff at Harrison.

 A second cardioversion lasted four months.
 The third one lasted four hours.